 The scholarship will be awarded on the basis of academic merit with candidates requiring the equivalent of a first-class honours degree from a Chinese university.

 Applicants should apply online for PhD admission to the University of Edinburgh and should complete a China Scholarship Council/University of Edinburgh Joint Scholarship application form which should be submitted to the relevant College/School, also by 1st February 2017.
 We encourage applicants who wish to apply for this scholarship to make contact with their academic school regarding any admission deadlines.

 College/School contact details can be found below.

-In addition to applying to the University for admission, candidates should also complete the China Scholarship Council (CSC)application form and Employer Reference and submit to the CSC.
+In addition to applying to the University for admission, candidates nominated by the University to be considered for a scholarship should also complete the China Scholarship Council (CSC)application form and Employer Reference and submit to the CSC.
 Application forms are available online between 20 March 2017 and 5 April 2017 on the CSC website.
 There will only be one round of scholarship applications this year so you must apply to the CSC between 20 March and 5 April if you wish to be considered

 Nominated applicants should submit the following to the CSC as soon as the online CSC application form becomes available on 20 March 2017 (The CSC will however accept applications up to 5 April 2017):